ricardodpcosta/ricardodpcosta.github.io/contact.md

 <p style="margin-bottom:1cm;"></p>

-Potential graduate and doctoral students interested in developing a master's dissertation or doctoral thesis on applied mathematics and scientific computing with applications in aerospace, manufacturing, environmental, and biomedical fields are invited to [contact me](mailto:rcosta@dep.uminho.pt).
+Potential graduate and doctoral students interested in developing a master's dissertation or doctoral thesis on applied mathematics, scientific computing or computational mechanics with applications in aerospace, manufacturing, environmental, and biomedical fields are invited to [contact me](mailto:rcosta@dep.uminho.pt).
 An intermediate to advanced understanding of fluid mechanics, numerical methods, and programming skills is recommended according to the study level.

 Possible research topics range from applied mathematics to engineering applications, including: